xcart/xc5-manual/en/modules/social_login/setting_up_facebook_login_for_your_store.md

 To add the "Login with Facebook" feature to your X-Cart store site, complete the following steps:

-1. Create and configure a new App on Facebook (See {% link "Creating a Facebook App" ref_vpEKPoyM %}).
+1. Create and configure a new App on Facebook (See [Creating a Facebook App](#creating-a-facebook-app)).
-2. Obtain your Facebook App ID and App Secret and enter them on the "Social Login" module settings page in your X-Cart store's Admin area (See {% link "Configuring the Social Login module: Facebook" Setting-up-Facebook-Login-for-your-store_7504575.html %})
+2. Obtain your Facebook App ID and App Secret and enter them on the "Social Login" module settings page in your X-Cart store's Admin area (See [Configuring the Social Login module: Facebook](#configuring-the-social-login-module-facebook))

 # Creating a Facebook App